jskri/modeling-with-tla/modeling-with-tla.md

 DeviceSendsListRequest ==
   /\ request = NoRequest
   /\ reply = NoReply
-  /\ packs /= Pack
   /\ request' = [op |-> "list"]
   /\ UNCHANGED <<packs, selectedPack, knownIds, reply>>
 ```

-The specification says that we can send a list request only if we don't have all
-packs yet (`packs /= Pack`{.tla}).
-In this implementation, we can't determine
-the set of all packs, so we ignore this guard.
-This implies that the client will
-indefinitely continue to send list requests, just in case new packs have arrived
-on the server.

 Note that in the implementation, we log the client state before sending the
 request.
 This is to keep log entries in the correct order.
 Indeed, if we log